miguelsndc/vault/Zettelkasten/IST 2.4 Exercises.md

  - **Squared Bias**: Bias decreases as flexibility increases since more flexible methods are capable of capturing the true underlying patterns of the data, but overly flexible methods will have a extremely low bias and will overfit.
  - **Variance:** Restrictive methods have a low variance because, for example, in a linear model, the most noticeable change we'd have in different fits across datasets is a slight change in the slope of the line.
 More flexible methods tend to have a higher variance due to a high exploitance of the data and potential for overfitting, since they look for more complex patterns in the data, resulting in a high difference in results between datasets.
  - **Bayes error**: The smallest possible test error, given by the [[Bayes Classifier]]. a lower limit to the test error.

+$4)$
+Classification is the **categorical** setting of regression, since classification, by definition, tries to predict to which "class" or category a certain predictor belongs to.

+1. Tell which type of  **breast cancer**,